 Marketing Electives

-BMGT 215 Consumer Behavior (pre: BMGT 117)
+MRKT 205 Consumer Behavior

-BMGT 217 Retailing & Merchandising (pre: BMGT 117)
+MRKT 108 Retailing & Merchandising

 INFO 174 Intro to Web Design HTML/CSS

 BOFF 222 Design for Blogging Platforms

 BMGT 114 Principles of Management

 BOFF 230 Advanced Spreadsheet Applications (pre: BOFF 225)

 Enrollment in developmental classes may increase the length of time it takes to complete an associate degree.
 Placement in typing courses will depend on demonstrated proficiency.